 Be Flexible When Working From Home

-We started our businesses and worked from home so that we can have freedom in our day and lives.
+We started our businesses and worked from home so that we could have freedom in our day and lives.
 This freedom must allow you to be flexible when you need it to be.
 So that means if you want to take a day off, take the day off.
-Or if an emergency arises, like say a power outage, deal with it without stress and anxiety.
+Or if an emergency arises, like a power outage, deal with it without stress and anxiety.